 Apogee (prohexadione calcium) inhibits gibberellin biosynthesis, which stops terminal growth early.
-Apogee will not affect blossom blight occurrence, but when used effectively, it will reduce the occurrence of shoot blight.
+Apogee can decrease the length of shoots by 30 to 60 percent.
+Apogee does not affect blossom blight occurrence, but when used effectively, reduces the occurrence of shoot blight.
 Shoots with inhibited growth are less susceptible to fire blight.
+The decrease in blight susceptibility does not occur until about 10 to 14 days after application.
 Note that apple varieties differ in their susceptibility to damage from Apogee.
-Do not apply Apogee to Empire or Winesap varieties (see below).
+Do not apply Apogee to Empire or Winesap varieties, because it causes cracking on these varieties.